ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   bit timestamp.

 Altering, Fuzzing, or Smearing:
 : Implementations MAY alter the actual timestamp.
-Some examples included security considerations around providing a real clock value within a UUID, to correct inaccurate clocks or to handle leap seconds.
-This specification makes no requirement or guarantee about how close the clock value needs to be to actual time.
+Some examples include security considerations around providing a real clock value within a UUID, to correct inaccurate clocks, or to handle leap seconds.
+This specification makes no requirement or guarantee about how close the clock value needs to be to the actual time.
   If UUIDs do not need to be frequently generated, the UUIDv1 or UUIDv6 timestamp can simply be the system time multiplied by the number of 100-nanosecond